-As the Managing Partner of Duval & Stachenfeld – a law firm in mid-town NYC known as The Pure Play in Real Estate Law – I am inviting you to join The Real Estate Philosopher™.
+As the Chairman of Duval & Stachenfeld – a law firm in mid-town NYC known as The Pure Play in Real Estate Law – I am inviting you to join The Real Estate Philosopher™.
 This will consist of my thoughts and also thoughts of friends and colleagues.

 It will not be published in any traditional media – it will go only to friends of our firm.
 The purpose here is very simple – to put forth thoughts in the real estate world that are different, provocative, and challenging of accepted wisdom.
 Hopefully, nothing said here will be mainstream thinking.